AlexKnauth/no-vert-bar-lang/README.md

 no-vert-bar-lang
 ===
-a racket meta-language that reads `|` as a normal character
+a racket lang-extension that reads `|` as a normal character

 ```racket
 #lang no-vert-bar racket